Prerequisites: Graduate standing is required.

 Description: Plant growth and development specifically of woody plants as viewed from an applied whole-plant physiological level.
 Plant growth regulators, structure and secondary growth characteristics of woody plants, juvenility, senescence, abscission and dormancy.

-Description: Theory, mechanisms and processes related to chemical behavior in soil-water environments.
-Application of computer simulation models for predicting contaminant fate in soil.
+Description: Environmental chemistry related to the fate and transport of organic contaminants in soil-water environments.
+Application of computer simulation models (i.e., MODFLOW) for predicting contaminant fate in aquifers.
 Basic chemical and biological principles of remediating contaminated soil and water.

 Description: Introduction to the principles of hydrology, with emphasis on the components of the hydrologic cycle: precipitation, evaporation, groundwater flow, surface runoff, infiltration, precipitation runoff relationships.